naBlueJay/DSFinalProject/Lessons/Set.md

 # Creating a set
 collection = set()

-# For this example we will be creating a set of pokemon cards.
+# For this example we will be creating a set of Pokémon cards.
 This list will be the initial collection.
 cards = ("Bulbasaur","Ivysaur","Venusaur","Charmander","Charmeleon","Charizard","Squirtle","Wartortle","Blastoise")
 ```
 Make sure the data structure you created is recognized as a set: